schmonz/nbvm/README.md

 - `pkgvm`: control virtual machines for a variety of platforms
 - `pkgbuild`: portably handle various build-related tasks, including bringing up my preferred pkgsrc dev environment and rebuilding and updating my server's packages
 - a few miscellaneous little scripts

+# Possible `pkgvm` alternatives

+I should probably evaluate these to see if they can run my free choice of guest OS/architecture (for instance, NetBSD/mac68k) on my free choice of host OS/architecture (for instance, macOS/arm64).

+- `virsh`
+- `vagrant`